Cathy Connolly

 Cathy Connolly (born September 15, 1956) is an American professor and politician from Wyoming.
-A Democrat, she is a former member of the Wyoming House of Representatives representing the state's 13th district in Albany County.
+A Democrat, she is a former member of the Wyoming House of Representatives who represented the 13th district in Albany County.
 She is also a tenured professor at the University of Wyoming in Laramie.

 Early life and education

 A native of Troy, New York, Connolly earned her B.S. from Buffalo State College.
 She then received three postgraduate degrees from the State University of New York at Buffalo: a Master of Arts (1989), a Juris Doctor (1991) and a PhD (1992).
 In 2009, Connolly completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 She moved to Laramie, Wyoming in 1992 when she accepted a faculty position at the University of Wyoming.
 Until 2000, she served as an adjunct professor in the Women's Studies Program in the College of Arts and Sciences.
 In 2000, she became director of the program, a post she held until 2006.
 Since 2006, she has been a professor, following six years as an associate professor in the sociology department.

 A lesbian, she has a son, Lucas.
 She is the first ever openly gay member of the Wyoming State Legislature.
 She has authored a number of articles on sexuality including Out in the cowboy state: a look at lesbian and gay lives in Wyoming, published in the Journal of Gay and Lesbian Social Services in 2007.
 Connolly represents Laramie, the city in which Matthew Shepard was murdered in 1998 in what was believed to be an anti-gay hate crime.
 She is featured as a character in the play based on those events, The Laramie Project.